thanh01pmt/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 Jekyll is another boon to web designers to host their blogs or single page websites.
 I have created many blogs on jekyll.
 It almost will never break.
 Uptime of the websites depends on Github.
 As an established company, Github is always up and running.
 I have not faced any major issues with them.
 I think years ago my blog was down for few seconds.

 Finally what I suggest for new developers is to get familiar with Github and contribute to the community.
-THank me later.
+Thank me later.